DanteVeil/Fashion-RES-Vision/README.md

 ## Live Demo & Features

-Below is a snapshot of the interactive dashboard, which allows for dynamic filtering and visualization of the collected trend data.
+Below is a visualisation of the interactive dashboard, which allows for dynamic filtering and visualization of the collected trend data.

-*_(**Pro Tip:** Record a short GIF of you using the dashboard and embed it here.
-It's much more impressive than a static image!
-You can use a tool like GIPHY Capture or ScreenToGif.)_*
+\includegraphics{PresentationImages/Presentation.PNG}

 ### Key Features: